Jaguar E-Type (1961-1975)

 Power to the rear wheels was sent through U-jointed half-shafts, which also served as upper control links.
 This efficient design was used previously on Lotus racing cars, and also on it's Elite model.
 In another two years, Zora Arkus-Duntov would adopt it for the 1963 Corvette Sting Ray.

-The entire front section of the E-type hinges forward to reveal the 3.8 litre motor, originally designed for the Jaguar XK120.
+The entire front section of the E-type hinges forward to reveal the 3.8 litre motor, originally seen in the Jaguar XK120.
 The DOHC six-cylinder was fitted with three S.U. carburetors and produced 265-horsepower.
 A manual four-speed transmission with no first-gear synchromesh was the only unit available.
 With 3:31 rear-gearing, the 2,700-pound XKE roadster could achieve top speeds of 150 mph.

 Although commonplace today, the four-wheel disc brakes found on the E-type were an innovation in 1961.
 The rear rotors and calipers were mounted inboard, saving space and helping weight distribution.
 This design was used only after years of testing, to ensure that heat generated from the brakes wouldn't effect the rear differential.